Saturday, September 17, 2016

 Happy Snail: The Tale of a Dilly-Dally Dawdler

-“I love to sleep in the garden!”
+“I love to watch the clouds!”
 Happy Snail said, the slowest of all the snails in his large family.
-He loved to smell the springtime flowers and warmed himself in the sunshine, waddling with his big shell.
+He lived in a flower garden tended by a Gardener and loved to smell the springtime flowers, especially marigolds and petunias.
+Begonias, pansies, and daisies also made him feel right at home.
+He warmed himself in the sunshine, waddling with his big shell.

-Even when it rained, Happy Snail enjoyed the tender rain drops on his tongue and washed his tiny body.
+Even when it rained, Happy Snail enjoyed the tender rain drops on his tongue.
 In the winter freeze, he hid in the crevices of the garden, hibernating underneath a layer of slime.
 Now that it was spring, he was happier than ever, ready for summer and all the joy with it.

-“Why do you have to be so slow?”
-Meany, his brother, said to him, teasing and taunting him like a bully.
+“Why do you have to be so slow?” said his brother, Grumble, to him.

 “Do you know how much I got done today?” his sister Mingy said, nudging him with her shell.

-“My friend Mr. Sloth is slower than I am,” Happy said, watching a sloth lug himself through the garden.
+“My friend Mr. Sloth enjoys everything that he encounters,” Happy said, watching a sloth lug himself through the garden.
+“The slower, the better!
+That’s the way!”

-“You might be faster than I am,” the cute snail said, “but you are mean.
+“You might be faster than I am,” Happy said, “but you are mean.
 Just mean!
 I am Happy!”

 “Oh, please!”
-Meany said.
-“Just to let you know, the Gardener is uprooting this garden.
-So there!”
+Grumble said.
+“Just to let you know, I heard the Gardener talking yesterday, and he is about to uproot this garden.
+So there!
+Are you happy?”

-“He’s moving across town and taking his flower garden with him,” Mingy said, giggling.
+“I also heard him say that he’s moving across town and taking his flower garden with him,” Mingy said with a giggle.

 “I’ll enjoy every minute of making my way to the new garden,” Happy Snail said.
-“I’ll make new friends.”
+“I’ll look at the clouds like I always do.”

 “I’ll just enjoy the journey,” Happy Snail said, watching his entire family creep past him in the grass.

-“Look at us!” the Snail family said.
+“Look at us!”
+Grumble said, as he flaunted his nose toward the Snail family.
 “We’re so much quicker than you!
 Summer will be over by the time you get to the new garden.
 It’ll be winter before you get there, and we’ll already be sleeping.
 Hope you make it!”

 “I’ve never been happier,” Happy Snail said, dilly-dallying across town at his own speed.

-“I’m a dawdler, and I’m so happy,” he said, watching the clouds, as he bumped into his friend Mr. Sloth.
+“I’m a dawdler,” he said with a laugh as he watched the clouds.
+Then, he bumped into his friend Mr. Sloth.

 “Want to come with me to the new garden across town?”
 Happy Snail said to Mr. Sloth.

-As Happy Snail and Mr. Sloth made their way across town, Giant the Tortoise caught up to them.
+Despite all, Happy Snail and Mr. Sloth made their way across town and eventually ran into Giant the Tortoise.
+The Tortoise was about ten times as big as the Snail.

 “Can I come to the new garden with you?”
 Giant the Tortoise said.
 “I hope I can keep up and not get lost.”

-“Definitely come with us,” Happy Snail said.
+“Maybe you can help me get back on track,” Happy said to the Tortoise.
 “We’ll make sure we walk slow enough for you!”

 “If you’re slow, you might as well love being slow!”
-Koala the Bear said.
+Koala the Bear said, yawning.
 “I’m coming with you, too, Happy!”

 “Don’t leave without me!”
-Slug the Slowest said.
+Slug the Squish said.
 “Speed doesn’t do me any good.
 Even if I’m on time, I’m still late.”

 “I might be the world’s slowest bird,” American Woodcock said, “but I love being myself, and no one is like me.”

-By the time Happy Snail, Mr. Sloth, Giant the Tortoise, Koala the Bear, Slug the Slowest, and American Woodcock made it across town to the new garden, they had become the best of friends, finding each other’s faces in the clouds.
+By the time Happy Snail, Mr. Sloth, Giant the Tortoise, Koala the Bear, Slug the Squish, and American Woodcock made it around the block a few times, they had become completely lost, but they had also become the best of friends.
+They passed the time by playing a game where they found shapes in the clouds.

-The Snail family, of course, only arrived at the garden a few moments before Happy Snail and his sidekicks.
-However, they had no new friends and had missed out on the spectacular cloud show in the mid-day sky.
+The Snail family, of course, arrived at the garden a few hours before Happy Snail and his slowpoke sidekicks.
+However, his family had no new friends and had missed out on the spectacular cloud show in the mid-day sky.

 Copyright 2016 Jennifer Waters